ALREWAS ALONG THE COVENTRY CANAL FROM TAMWORTH

 Glascote Basin Boatyard.

-Pleasant rural cruise along the Coventry Canal, passing small villages and Canalside pubs,
+Pleasant rural cruise along the Coventry Canal, passing small villages and Canalside pubs, also situated on the edge of the National Forest, the National Arboretum is the UK’s year-round centre of Remembrance.

 Also you need to visit Tamworth Castle-